DanGeospatial/dji_m3t_rpeg_to_tif/README.md

 ## Description

-The DJI drones create thermal images (infrared) in a thermogram format, which is not compatible with current photogrammetric pipelines (e.g., Agisoft Metashape, Pix4D).
+DJI drones create thermal images (infrared) in a thermogram format, which is not compatible with current photogrammetric pipelines (e.g., Agisoft Metashape, Pix4D).
 Moreover, the DJI thermal data should first be alibrated according to emissivity, relative humidity and camera-target-distance.
 This procedure enables one to convert entire folders from .rtpeg to .tif format while doing the calibration on the fly.
 The procedure utilizes the DJI Thermal SDK.
+This repository is a fork that has been optimized for parallel processing to greatly shorten the run time.

 ![single](https://github.com/tejakattenborn/dji_h20t_rpeg_to_tif/blob/main/single_frames.png)